 For counseling to be successful, you and your therapist must establish trust.
 It may take a few sessions for your therapist to get to know you, or for you to feel comfortable discussing personal information.
 Because counseling is dynamic and interactive, you should feel free to ask questions to help you connect with your therapist as you progress through the counseling experience together.

-The regular fee is $125 for the first session and $95 for each session thereafter.
+The rate is $125 per 50 minute session.
 If you would like to use your insurance, please view payment options for more information.

 You have the option to pay using personal checks, cash, credit and debit cards.
 You may be eligible to use employer sponsored HSA and Flex Spending cards.
 Please contact your provider for confirmation.
 All payments are due at the beginning of each session.